This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 The risk changes at the publishing boundary.

+At that point the system is representing you in public.
 That boundary needs stricter rules than the drafting workflow.

 A weak approval system treats approval as a vibe.
 The human says something broadly positive, the agent infers permission, and the workflow continues.